Children Can't Fight & They Can't Escape; So They Become POWs

 Fear – Discover what fear the part holds that keeps it from changing

 🔑 Freedom doesn’t come from fighting our parts, but from Self-leadership — when the core Self (calm, curious, compassionate) steps forward and leads the system like a wise liberator.
-Below the R.A.D.I.CAL Reinteration is blended with the 6 Fs & 8 Cs.
+Below R.A.D.I.CAL Reintegration is blended with the 6 Fs & 8 Cs.

 ✨ R.A.D.I.C.A.L, The Six Fs, & The 8 Cs